awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

-To see a list of Systems Manager condition keys, see [Condition Keys for AWS Systems Manager](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssystemsmanager.html#awssystemsmanager-policy-keys) in the *IAM User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions Defined by AWS Systems Manager](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssystemsmanager.html#awssystemsmanager-actions-as-permissions)\.
+To see a list of Systems Manager condition keys, see [Condition Keys for AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-policy-keys) in the *Service Authorization Reference*\.
+To learn with which actions and resources you can use a condition key, see [Actions Defined by AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-actions-as-permissions)\.

 For information about using the `ssm:resourceTag/*` condition key, see the following topics:
 + [Restricting access to root\-level commands through SSM Agent](ssm-agent-restrict-root-level-commands.md)